2018 FITZCARRALDO EDITIONS NOVEL PRIZE SHORTLIST

-The Fitzcarraldo Editions Novel Prize is an annual competition rewarding ambitious, imaginative and innovative writing.
-Initially made possible by an Arts Council grant in 2017, the prize awards £3,000 to the best novel (minimum 30,000 words) by a writer resident in the UK and Ireland.
+We’re delighted to announce the shortlist for the 2018 Fitzcarraldo Editions Novel Prize.
+Initially made possible by an Arts Council grant in 2017, the prize awards £3,000 to the best novel (minimum 30,000 words) by a writer resident in the UK or Ireland, and publication on Fitzcarraldo Editions’ fiction list alongside writers such as Claire-Louise Bennett, Joshua Cohen, Mathias Enard, Camilla Grudova, John Keene, Esther Kinsky, Olga Tokarczuk and Alejandro Zambra.

-Submissions are open from 15 April to 15 July 2018.
-The judges will be looking for novels which explore and expand the possibilities of the form, which are innovative and imaginative in style, which tackle subjects and themes relevant to the world we live in.
-The winner will receive a £3,000 prize in the form of an advance against publication with Fitzcarraldo Editions.
-The winning novel will subsequently be published in Fitzcarraldo Editions’ fiction list.
+In this inaugural year for the prize, we received 181 submissions.
+The judges are looking for novels which explore and expand the possibilities of the form, which are innovative and imaginative in style, which tackle subjects and themes relevant to the world we live in.
+The shortlist is as follows:

 TERMS AND CONDITIONS